Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: Introduction

+Actually, the quantum states transmitted in channel will interact with the environment uncontrollably, which will introduce noise into the communication and influence both the correctness and efficiency of communication.
+If the variation of the noise is slower than the time delay between the quantum states transmitted inside a time window, the states will be affected by the same noise.
+This kind of noise is called collective noise \cite{41_Bennett,42_Zanardi}.
+To combat with the errors caused by the collective noise, we further introduce three fault-tolerant versions of our protocol with the ideas of decoherence-free subspace (DFS) \cite{43_LinS14,44_LXH07,45_Duan,46_Boileau,47_HW,48_LXH08,49_Cabello,50_Sun Y,51_DFG.04,52_Walton,53_pgk00}, which can resist collective-dephasing noise, collective-rotation noise and all kinds of unitary collective noise, respectively.

-The rest of this paper is organized as follows.
-The next section first presents a interesting method for constructing the required unitary operations which cannot be discriminated precisely over different kinds of channels.
-In section 3, our robust three-party QKD protocols (both the ones with an honest center and the ones with a dishonest center) with collective detection over different collective-noise channels are proposed in detail.
-In section 4, the security of the our proposed protocols is proved by using the theorems of quantum operation discrimination.
-Finally, a short conclusion is given in Section 5.
+The remainder of this paper is organized as follows.
+The next section presents our method for constructing the required unitary operations which can be used in designing MQCP-CD.
+In sect.
+3, our MQKD protocol and its three fault-tolerant versions, which utilize collective detection and block transmission, are proposed in detail.
+Block transmission, which was proposed firstly by Long et al. in \cite{15_DFG}, is one of the most important techniques for transmitting quantum states in quantum information processing.
+In block transmission, the quantum states are ordered and transmitted in blocks, and the eavesdropping detection is also executed on the blocks.
+In sect.
+4, the security of our proposed protocols is analyzed by using the theorems on quantum operation discrimination.
+Finally, a discussion as well as a short conclusion is given in Sect.
+5.